3 Ways to Legally Separate if You’re in a Philippine Marriage

-Finally, the most resorted to ground for declaration of nullity is the psychological incapacity of one or both of the spouses at the time of marriage.
+Finally, the most resorted to the ground for declaration of nullity is the psychological incapacity of one or both of the spouses at the time of marriage.

 Psychological incapacity can be a contentious ground which requires significant evidence to prove.
-It usually requires a psychological profile and report on both of the spouses, and a professional psychologist and other witnesses to testify to the psychology and history of either spouse.
+It usually requires a psychological profile and reports on both of the spouses, and a professional psychologist and other witnesses to testify to the psychology and history of either spouse.